Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Comparison of the models

 It's worth recalling that empirical lack of the correlation for $k \geq 2$ is considered as a stylized fact in high frequency empirical financial data.
-The current model gives $c(2)=0$ what is significantly better than the corresponding result for the one-step memory model which gives $c(2)=\epsilon^2$.
-For $k \geq 3$ both models give autocorrelation of the same order of $\epsilon^3$, which for empirical values of $\epsilon$ (see Ref. \cite{gubiec2} or Sec. \ref{sec:emp}) are, in practice, negligibly small quantities.
+As we assumed during the construction of the model, the current version gives $c(2)=0$.
+Apparently, for $k \geq 3$ both models give autocorrelation functions of the same orders, which for empirical values of $\epsilon$ are negligibly small quantities (see also Sec. \ref{sec:emp}).